Jump to topic

 Modern LASIK eye surgery delivers excellent visual outcomes at an extremely high success rate.
 Of course, making sure you are a suitable candidate for LASIK is an essential part of a successful vision correction procedure.

 "The latest research reports 99 percent of patients achieve better than 20/40 vision and more than 90 percent achieve 20/20 or better.
 In addition, LASIK has an unprecedented 96 percent patient satisfaction rate – the highest of any elective procedure"—American Refractive Surgical Council

-Here are some general guidelines to determine if you are the right LASIK candidate.
-This list does not substitute a consultation with the eye surgeon but helps you understand some of the criteria the doctor checks for when evaluating your eyes.
+Here are some general criteria to determine if you are the right LASIK candidate.
+This list does not substitute a LASIK consultation with the eye surgeon but helps you understand some of the criteria the doctor checks for when evaluating your eyes.
 Here are 7 requirements that LASIK surgery candidates must meet:

 Your overall eye health determines how well your eyes heal after surgery and whether or not you are at risk for certain complications.
 In general, any active eye infections, inflammation, or abrasions must be resolved before you get LASIK.
 If you have severe dry eye syndrome, LASIK can aggravate your symptoms.
 Working with your eye doctor to improve your dry eyes before surgery is crucial.

 If you have an eye disease that affects the function or shape of your cornea, such as keratoconus or corneal dystrophy, you are most likely not a good candidate for LASIK.
 Tell your surgeon if you have a history of herpes-related eye infections since LASIK can reactivate the herpes virus.